tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 For example:

 - Reference [[2, Section 9]] states that it is less likely the *Howey* test is met if various characteristics are present, including "[h]olders of the digital asset are immediately able to use it for its intended functionality on the network").
-- Paragraph 7 of the *Airfox* Order states "The terms of AirFox's initial coin offering purported to require purchasers to agree that they were buying AirTokens for their utility as a medium of exchange for mobile airtime, and not as an investment or a security.
+- Paragraph 7 of the *Airfox* Order [[1, Section 8A] states "The terms of AirFox's initial coin offering purported to require purchasers to agree that they were buying AirTokens for their utility as a medium of exchange for mobile airtime, and not as an investment or a security.
 At the time of the ICO, this functionality was not available… Despite the reference to AirTokens as a medium of exchange, at the time of the ICO, investors purchased AirTokens based upon anticipation that the value of the tokens would rise through AirFox's future managerial and entrepreneurial efforts."

 Promoters may also consider whether "restrictions on the transferability of the digital asset are consistent with the asset's use and not facilitating a speculative market" [[2], Section 10].